lw334/big_data/README.md

     - cluster.py: After having the final user profile ready, use this file to do data preprocessing and run clustering and decision tree algorithms.

+The "code/" directory contains part of the other versions of codes we used to assist with feature generation.

+The "test/" directory contains a small amount of sample data.
+Using the sample data, you can use the pre-scale-up version of code (data_exploration.py) to get a sense of what features we generated, or test the whole pipeline described above.